miroapp/board-classification-scripts/nodejs/README.md

 This repository contains scripts to bulk update the classification label for "unclassified" boards in JavaScript (Node.js).

-To complete the classification label for "unclassified" boards in bulk using this scripts, you need to perform 2 steps:

 ## Requirements

 * [NodeJS 16.x or higher installed](https://nodejs.org/en/download/)